 Status is your rank in the social hierarchy

 There are fundamentally two huge games in life that people play.
 One is the money game.
-Because money is not gonna solve all of your problems, but it’s gonna solve all of your money problems.
-So, I think that people know that.
+Because money is not going to solve all of your problems, but it’s going to solve all of your money problems.
+I think people know that.
 They realize that, so they want to make money.

-But at the same time many of them deep down believe that they can’t make it.
+But at the same time, many of them deep down believe that they can’t make it.
 They don’t want any wealth creation to happen.
-So, they sort of virtue signal by attacking the whole enterprise by saying, “Well, making money is evil.
-You shouldn’t do it.
-Blah, blah, blah.”
+So, they virtue signal by attacking the whole enterprise by saying, “Well, making money is evil.
+You shouldn’t do it.”

-But what they’re trying to do is they’re actually playing the other game, which is the status game.
+But they’re actually playing the other game, which is the status game.
 They’re trying to be high status in the eyes of other people watching by saying, “Well, I don’t need money.
 We don’t want money.”

-Status on the other hand is a zero sum game.
+Status, on the other hand, is a zero-sum game.
 It’s a very old game.
 We’ve been playing it since monkey tribes.
-And it’s hierarchical.
+It’s hierarchical.
 Who’s number one?
 Who’s number two?
 Who’s number three?
 And for number three to move to number two, number two has to move out of that slot.
 So, status is a zero-sum game.

 People creating wealth will always be attacked by people playing status games

-But there’s always a subtle competition going on between status and wealth.
-For example, when journalists attack rich people.
-Or like attack the technology industry, they’re really bidding for status.
+There’s always a subtle competition going on between status and wealth.
+For example, when journalists attack rich people, or attack the technology industry, they’re really bidding for status.
 They’re saying, “No, the people are more important.
-And I the journalist represents the people, and therefore I am more important.”
+And I, the journalist, represent the people, and therefore I am more important.”

-The problem is that by playing these status games, to win at a status game you have to put somebody else down.
+The problem is that to win at a status game, you have to put somebody else down.
 That’s why you should avoid status games in your life because they make you into an angry combative person.
-You’re always fighting to put other people down, to put yourself and the people which you like up.
-And they’re always gonna exist.
+You’re always fighting to put other people down, to put yourself and the people you like up.